 c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help] Each of the proposed townhome units and detached-single family homes will have at least 200 square feet of private open space included in their back yards.
-In addition to the provided private open space, there is 627,415 square feet of landscaped open space provided, which is 31% of the gross site area and 45% of the net site area.
-This open space includes building setbacks, play areas, natural areas, and critical areas.
-Also, more than 35% of the proposed open space will be used for active open space.
+Additionally, a minimum of 35% of the total open space to be provided (or a minimum of 79,285 sf.) is to be provided on-site as recreational open space scattered throughout the proposed development in separate Tracts.
+These recreational open spaces include playground equipment, play areas, park benches and tables along with a tetherball court.
 13. Historic and cultural preservation a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers located on or near the site?
 If so, specifically describe. [help] There are no buildings or structures on the site.